Even in stock form, the Ford F-150 Raptor is an absolute beast of a truck. The 3.5L EcoBoost engine screams right

 intake, since they both help your engine breathe better.

 can lead to oil accumulating in the engine, which is never a good thing.
-Oil separators help prevent this issue by
+Raptor oil separators help prevent

 Oil separators are one of the most popular Raptor mods since they’re affordable and easy to install.

 Once you’ve installed some mods on your Raptor, you may want to invest in a programmer.
 A programmer, also known as

 tuner, connects to the Engine Control Unit (ECU).
 It lets you tinker around with certain settings to optimize engine

 If you’ve installed a new exhaust or cold air intake, a programmer can adjust things like the air-to-fuel ratio or

 throttle response.
 Tuning devices let you get the most performance out of your new Raptor mods.

 There are lots of ways to upgrade your Raptor’s